Indigent Editions

 unwontedly an awkward word.

-could not have been called up
+not have been less-dicordantly called up

-how perfect would have been the poem ADLESTROP.
+would have been the poem ADLESTROP.

 A LOS CUATRO DE LA TARDE